kzar/davemail/README.md

 My email setup, now under source control as it is getting rather complex!

-0. My personal emails come in to my [FastMail][1] account, work ones into Gmail.
+0. My personal emails come into my [FastMail][1] account, work ones into Gmail.
 1. [mbsync][2] is used to keep a local copy of my emails synchronised using IMAP.
 (Much more efficient and reliably than [offlineimap][3] once set up correctly.
 Unfortunately setting it up correctly [wasn't trivial][4]).
 2. My pre and post synchronisation scripts are run which take care of the tag to folder mapping as specified in .davemailrc.
-For example a message with the tag `inbox` should be moved to the `INBOX` folder and a message with no relevant tags should be moved to the `Archive` folder.
+For example, a message with the tag `inbox` should be moved to the `INBOX` folder, and a message with no relevant tags should be moved to the `Archive` folder.
    For my work emails new messages are tagged (e.g. spam), but the folder to tag mapping isn't maintained.